biruelrick/jarvisly-helper/README.md

 `generateToken(): string`

-Generate a randon token using the node crypto core package
+Generate a random token using the node crypto core package

 ```js
 console.log(jh.generateToken()); // '95fc27403-b659-00f9-a526-a949cc9db68k'